ScubaAnon/scuba-diving-general/sdg.md

 ##### Where do I start?
 Get certified (beware Ko Tao in Thailand though).
 There are many organizations who certify divers, notable among them PADI, SSI, GUE, CMAS.
 PADI is probably the largest organization, but is usually a little more expensive than alternatives.
 Before even getting certified though practice only breathing through your mouth.
 ###### Why learn breathing only through your mouth?
 Besides likely getting water in your mask while diving at some point, there's mask flooding and mask off exercises in the course.
 You don't want to bolt to the surface in a panic because you suddenly snorted some water.
-To practice this skill, try snorkeling with swimming goggles (which won't cover your nose).
+For practice, try snorkeling with swimming goggles (which won't cover your nose).
+Don't forget about mask squeeze though (see video in guide).
 ###### Where to dive?
 The guide is sparse for now, but if you can't find anything there then ask ITT.
 ##### Best way to log dives?